vlucas/phpdotenv/README.md

 Dotenv\Dotenv::parse("FOO=Bar\nBAZ=\"Hello \${FOO}\"");
 ```

-This is exactly the same as:
+This is much the same as:

 ```php
 Dotenv\Dotenv::createArrayBacked(__DIR__)->load();
 ```

-only, instead of providing the directory to find the file, you have directly provided the file contents.
+only, instead of providing the directory to find the file, you have directly
+provided the file contents.
+Note that nested variables are resolved against
+only the variables already defined earlier in the given string, so `parse`
+cannot read values from your real environment.

 ### Usage Notes